Spudz76/angular-pagination/README.md

 An AngularJS module for pagination on static or dynamic data.
 No directives here, just a service and some optional filters.

 Mostly based on various snippets which [@svileng](https://twitter.com/svileng) found on JSFiddle, afterwards modified to support a wider variety of data sets.
-Also several useful helpers to cut down on controller and view match.
+Also several useful helpers to cut down on controller and view math.

 ## Quick start